-I approach ‘changing minds’ first and foremost as a practical art rather than a theoretical science.
+I approach helping people to change as a practical art rather than a theoretical science.

 We all have the potential for positive change but sometimes need help to unlock it.
 From my personal and clinical experience, the key to change is usually found in the stories relating to it – those we tell ourselves and those we are told by others.

-I developed The Storyworking Method® as a way of providing hypnotherapy and coaching with story and narrative at the heart of the process of change.
+I developed The Storyworking Method® as a way of facilitating change work with story and narrative at the heart of the process.

-Using this method, I help clients to better understand and then shift their stories.
-This creates a supportive framework upon which other practical techniques can be effective.
+Using this method, a person can be helped to better understand and then shift their stories.
+This creates a supportive framework upon which other practical tools, techniques and behavioural guidance can be effective.

-If you want brief therapy or coaching to simply ‘tick a box’ or validate a belief that you ‘can’t change’, then I’m not for you.
+If you want to simply ‘tick a box’ or validate a belief that you ‘can’t change’, then I’m not for you.

 I have a straight-talking style that does not suit everyone.
 I often use humour, particularly surreal humour to bring about shifts in perception.
 I’m very serious about the work I do, just not always in the way I appear to do it.

-I work best with individuals and organisations whose focus is on ACTIVELY making a change, not PASSIVELY receiving treatment.
+Those who benefit most usually have a focus on ACTIVELY making a change, rather than PASSIVELY receiving treatment.
 It’s difficult to be the passenger in the process of change and get significant results.
-With my approach, there is work, homework and accountability.
+With my approach, there is always work to do.